 Some women elect for surgical management, as it is more predictable and quicker than expectant/medical management, while for others, surgery is the only treatment route available.
-If surgery is recommended, the reasons should be explained to parents and staff should offer to discuss any concerns about the procedure.
+If surgery is recommended, the reasons should be explained to parents the type of procedure explained (keyhole/open surgery/salpingectomy/ salpingostomy), and staff should offer to discuss any concerns about the procedure.

-Women should have access to a single/bereavement room situated away from the EPU waiting area.
-Ideally, couples should not have to walk past a waiting area with expectant parents on leaving the sonography room.
+Upon leaving the sonography room, people should have access to a single/bereavement room situated away from the EPU waiting area.
+Ideally, couples should not have to wait in or walk past a waiting area with expectant parents on leaving the sonography room.

 If surgical management is advised, a woman should be allocated a room or bed on a gynaecological ward and be provided with information on whom to contact if they need support or information.
 If medical management is advised, women should be allocated a room or bed in a gynaecological ward while they undergo patient suitability testing and be provided with information about their options for going home or remaining in hospital.
 Women should also be informed of the need for repeated hospital visits for blood tests and timings until beta hCG levels fall to non-pregnant.
 If expectant management is advised, women should again be provided with information about returning to hospital for ongoing beta hCG testing until hormone levels return to non-pregnant.
 Women who are medically or expectantly managed should be given contact details in the event that their symptoms change and for support while undergoing treatment.
+Those who are surgically managed should be given information on any further blood tests needed after discharge particularly after salpingostomy.

-Women should be given information about signs of infection, what to do if bleeding persists or becomes heavier and details about follow-up appointments.
+Women should be given information about after-care, signs of infection, what to do if bleeding persists or becomes heavier and details about follow-up appointments.
 They should also be furnished with details of national and local support organisations such as The Ectopic Pregnancy Trust.